-Five steps checklist for the higher conversion rate at checkout
+Increasing the conversion rate at checkout in 5 steps

 Why checkout experience is essential for the conversion rate

 For every online business, the usability of their website is the bedrock of their success.
 In this regard, it is crucial to think of a checkout page as the essential component of your website, which it truly is.
 However, some businesses still neglect it, resulting in consumers’ frustration and lost sales.

 According to the survey of American consumers conducted by Hanover Research, more than half of consumers have experienced some technical issue at checkout.
 Across Europe, a significant number of consumers reported they had abandoned a complicated payment process in the past.
 For merchants, this is the right way to increase the shopping cart abandonment rate, but nobody in their right mind would want that for their project.
 As for the conversion rate, it rarely winds its way to growth.
 You should try and optimise your checkout process to make your success rates flourish.

 Here’s a checklist on how to fix the issues preventing customers from checking out:

 - Design your checkout form carefully.
 If you’re developing the checkout by your own efforts, adjust its design to the look and feel of your website.
 If you’re considering using a third-party solution, choose the one providing robust customisation opportunities.
 You must also ensure the checkout is adapted to various screen sizes and easy to use on different devices.

 - Optimise the user experience.
 Users want the checkout experience to be frictionless, fast, and smooth, and you’re capable of fulfilling their expectations.
 Consider enabling retries in one click, releasing a user from re-entering payment details if the transaction fails.
 With such a button, you can lower the decline rates.
 Still, sometimes the friction can be caused by the payment providers’ glitches or downtimes.
 For such cases, rely on smart routing and cascading, forwarding a transaction to the best fitting provider.